tudurom/bsc-thesis/main.typ

 What changed since Thompson delivered his speech in 1984, that protects us from this threat?

 In the following subsections of this introduction,
-I will further describe the background and the mode of operation of the "trusting trust" attack and of reproducible builds in more detail, complete with the research questions and the scope of this thesis.
+I further describe the background and the mode of operation of the 'trusting trust' attack and of reproducible builds in more detail, complete with the research questions and the scope of this thesis.
 @method describes a self-reproducing attack inserted in the Go compiler, the reasons for choosing this toolchain for the scope of this paper, and measures taken to hide the attack.
-I will also describe a method of trivially discovering the attack with the help of a second compiler that is not affected by the attack, and how this second compiler can be easily obtained thanks to Go's bootstrapping process.
-On top of that, I will propose measures that can be taken by a concerned victim in the absence of a second compiler, in order to stay protected.
+I also describe a method of trivially discovering the attack with the help of a second compiler that is not affected by the attack, and how this second compiler can be easily obtained thanks to Go's bootstrapping process.
+On top of that, I propose measures that can be taken by a concerned victim in the absence of a second compiler, in order to stay protected.
 @results shows the mode of operation of the attack proof-of-concept that I developed, the results of the attack discovery method involving a second compiler, and the outcomes to the defences proposed in @method.
-In @related_work, I will have a look at other works written on related subjects, followed by a conclusion of this thesis in @conclusion.
+In @related_work, I have a look at other works written on related subjects, followed by a conclusion of this thesis in @conclusion.

-== The "Trusting Trust" Attack
+== The 'Trusting Trust' Attack

 There are multiple layers between the source code of a program we want to execute, as written by the authors, and the actual